naeemAbdul-Aziz/complimate-ai-engine/README.md

-# Compli AI Engine
+# CompliMate AI Engine

 ## Overview

-The **Compli AI Engine** powers **Compli**, an AI-driven platform for contract compliance in **Ghana’s petroleum sector**.
+The **CompliMate AI Engine** powers **CompliMate**, an AI-driven platform for contract compliance in **Ghana’s petroleum sector**.
 It automates the analysis of contracts, ensuring they meet regulations like:

 - **LI 2204** (Petroleum Local Content Regulations, 2013)
 - **Act 896** (Income Tax Act, 2015)